edublancas/edublancas.github.io/_resume/resume.md

 * Oversaw backend development across projects to ensure code quality, performance and reliability
 * Developed internal software tools that are used in several ongoing projects (input validation, software versioning, deployment, user permissions).
 These tools have reduced development time and increased team's productivity
-* REST Web Services development using Python and Google Cloud
+* Developed web services using Python (Flask) and deployed them using Google App Engine, Cloud Datastore and Cloud Storage

 **University of Chicago (Center for Data Science and Public Policy)** \hfill Chicago, IL